Meet the Majors

 Hannah Alberti ’26

 Hannah Alberti is a theatre and physics double major from Fredericksburg, VA.
-You may have seen her in the Chorus of Greek Tragedy, in the summer productions of the Dogteam project, as Tom in A Woman Left Lonely,or Miranda in Found Dog Ribbon Dance.
+You may have seen her in the Chorus of Greek Tragedy, in the summer productions of the Dogteam project, as Tom in A Woman Left Lonely, Miranda in Found Dog Ribbon Dance, Goneril in King Lear, Frank in Never Swim Alone, or Charlotte in These Shining Lives.
 She has also held an ASM position for Middlebury’s production of Hamlet and is a student representative for the theatre department!
+She is very excited to be putting up her senior acting thesis, BIGFOOT, in April.
+Feel free to ask her any questions!
 When she isn’t working on theatre productions, she is ranting about astronomy.

 Alex Garcia ’26

-Alex is a Theatre major (design focus), with minors in Portuguese and Linguistics from Chicago, Illinois.
-Their Middlebury stage management credits include Rhinoceros, And Baby Makes Seven, Destroying Angels, Polaroid Stories, The Worst Mother in the World, King Lear, and the upcoming fall production of Spike Heels.
-Their light design credits include Storm Still, Gruesome Playground Injuries and the upcoming winter production of Urinetown.
+Alex is a Theatre major (lighting design focus), with minors in Portuguese and Linguistics from Chicago, Illinois.
+Their Middlebury stage management credits include Rhinoceros, And Baby Makes Seven, Destroying Angels, Polaroid Stories, The Worst Mother in the World, King Lear, and Spike Heels.
+Their light design credits include Storm Still, Gruesome Playground Injuries, Urinetown, and their upcoming thesis production of Bigfoot.
 Their professional credits include the 2024 season of Dogteam Theatre Project (Production Assistant), and the 40th season of New York Stage and Film (Stage Management Apprentice).
-They are a proud employee of the theatre department as a production assistant working in the scene shop and a technical assistant for student activities.
-Outside of doing every theatre thing they can possibly manage, they also love to crochet, play Vampire Survivors (their new video game obsession), and listen to their ever-growing Spotify playlist.
+They are a proud employee of the theatre department as a production assistant working in the scene shop with Jim, Jeremy, and Tony, and a technical assistant for student activities working with Sam Hurlburt.

 Molly Snow ’26